About Records of London's Livery Companies Online (ROLLCO).

 The Freedom

-There were a variety of routes for someone to become a member of a Livery Company, or to be admitted to the Freedom as it is known.
-Chief amongst these were Servitude, by which a person gained the Freedom after serving an apprenticeship; Patrimony, by which children of Freemen qualified for membership through their parents; and Redemption whereby the Freedom was obtained through the paying of a fine (often quite substantial).
-Other methods of gaining the Freedom are described in the Glossary.
+There were a variety of routes for someone to become a member of a Livery Company, or to be admitted to the ‘Freedom', as it is known.
+Chief amongst these were Servitude, by which a person gained the Freedom after serving an apprenticeship; Patrimony, by which the children of Freemen qualified for membership through their parents; and Redemption whereby the Freedom was obtained through the paying of a fine (often quite substantial).

 Over time many Companies' direct involvement with their original craft declined, but membership has continued to be important.
 Today, Freedom of a Livery Company confers few tangible benefits; however, members continue to take pride in the history and traditions of their Companies and many present day Company families have generations' long connections with their Company.